 What It’s About

-England’s in tumult and who ascends the throne but playboy prince Hal—an untested royal who spent his youth slumming around London.
+England’s in tumult and who ascends the throne but everyman playboy prince Hal — an untested royal who spent his youth slumming around London.
 Now crowned King Henry V, he must win the respect of a nation and lead his country to greatness in an epic battle with archnemesis France.
-Henry gathers his troops and marches abroad only to find himself outmanned, outgunned and outmatched.
-In the face of death, Henry must also face himself.
+Henry gathers his troops and marches abroad only to find himself outgunned and outmanned.
+In the face of death, Henry must also face himself and what it means to lead.
 Can he become the king his country needs?

 Jobsite provides a variety of cool banners that you can put on your website.
 AND they update automatically.
 So just drop it in once, and when we’re ready for our next show, we’ll update the graphic, and it’ll automatically update on your site too!